laurent22/joplin/packages/server/README.md

 The server supports SQLite for development and test units.
 To use it, open `src/config-dev.ts` and uncomment the sqlite3 config.

-### Postgres
+### PostgreSQL

-It's best to use Postgres as this is what is used in production, however it requires Docker.
+It's best to use PostgreSQL as this is what is used in production, however it requires Docker.

-To use it, from the monorepo root, run `docker-compose --file docker-compose.server-dev.yml up`, which will start the Postgres database.
+To use it, from the monorepo root, run `docker-compose --file docker-compose.server-dev.yml up`, which will start the PostgreSQL database.

 ## Starting the server